s-r-e-e-r-a-j/PHP-REVERSE-SHELL/README.md

 ## ⚠️ Disclaimer
 This PHP reverse shell is developed strictly for educational and authorized penetration testing purposes only.
-The developer is not responsible for any misuse, damage, or illegal activity performed using this tool.
+The developer is not responsible for any misuse, damage, or illegal activity performed using this reverse_shell.
 Use responsibly and only on systems you own or have explicit permission to test.
 Unauthorized access is illegal and punishable by law.
 ## Features
 - IP and shell command are Base64 encoded for stealth and easy customization